 Christians are people of the cross.
 We hang crosses in our homes and churches as visible reminders of who we are, what we believe, and to whom we belong.
-For many Christians, making the sign of the cross over their bodies is a meaningful part of this cruciform piety.
-But for others, the sign is viewed as a superstitious ritual, and is sometimes associated with Roman Catholicism.
+For many Christians, tracing a cross over their bodies (“making the sign of the cross”) is a meaningful part of this cruciform piety.
+For others, the sign is viewed as a superstitious ritual, and is sometimes associated with Roman Catholicism.
 How should Christians think about the sign of the cross?

 - The length or endurance of the tradition;